i-think-rapido/esp32-flash-rust-toolkit-linux/README.md

-# Platformio CLI in a Docker Container with convenience Shell Scripts
+# esp32 Rust CLI in a Docker Container with convenience Shell Scripts

-This guide helps you set up a command line flashing environment of embedded systems supported by platformio for linux based systems (unfortunately not WSL).
+This guide helps you set up a command line flashing environment of embedded systems supported by esp32 Rust for linux based systems (unfortunately not WSL).

 ---

-The necessity for this approach is routed in the circumstance, that the Platform.io-IDE is not working properly on NixOS.

 The following walkthrough helps patching the `/dev` folder into the container, so it is available with root access.

-For futher usage, we use the platformio CLI within the container.
+For futher usage, we use the esp32 xtensa toolchain within the container.
 This wraps the toolchain in a consistant and safe environment.

 **Restrictions**